-- Press and hold this button to scan through the preset radio stations set on the pushbuttons on the main radio.
-The radio will go to a preset station stored on your pushbuttons, play for a few seconds, then go on to the next preset station.
-This feature will only scan the presets that are in the selected band.
+P.SET SCAN (Preset Scan): Press and hold this button to scan the preset radio stations set on the pushbuttons on the main radio.
+The radio will go to a preset station stored on the pushbuttons, play for a few seconds, then go on to the next preset station.
 The selected radio station will appear on the display above the video screen.
-Press this button again to stop scanning presets. - If your vehicle has the Radio with Six-Disc CD, when a CD is playing, press this button to switch to playing a different CD when multiple CDs are loaded.
+Press this button again to stop scanning presets.
+This function is inactive if the front seat passengers are listening to the radio.